-The subdivider shall execute the necessary guarantees with the County Commissioners in the form of escrow accounts, letter of credit, or a bond with surety to guarantee that the requirements of the Forest Conservation Regulations will be met.
+The subdivider shall execute the necessary guarantees with the County Commissioners in the form of an escrow account, letter of credit, or bond with financial surety to guarantee that the requirements of the Forest Conservation Regulations will be met.
 Protective agreements to ensure the continued protection of certain areas shall also be executed and filed at the time financial securities are executed.
-Any guarantee shall be executed prior to the Director of the Office of Planning and Zoning signing the record plats.
+Any guarantee shall be executed prior to the Director of the Office of Planning and Zoning's signing of the record plats.